liamondrop/slideranger/README.md

 slideranger
 ===========

+jQuery Range slider with no dependencies beyond jQuery (and the optional mousewheel plugin).

 It slides.
 It ranges.
 It returns values.
+Yeah.

+TODO:
+* better interval definition
+* floating labels for the handles
+* optional callbacks